 When homeowners think about materials for roofing projects, they almost always focus their attention on the shingles.
 While shingles are an important component of roofing, there are others that play a large role in the roof’s lifespan.
-One such component is the roofing underlayment.
+One such component is the roof underlayment.
 Here’s what you need to know!

-What Is Felt Roofing Underlayment: Felt roof underlayment is made from natural materials, such as plant fibers, wood, and polyester.
+Felt roof underlayment, often referred to as roofing felt underlay, is made from natural materials, such as plant fibers, wood, and polyester.
 It is available in either 15-pound or 30-pound weights.
 Between the two, 30-pound roofing is heavier and less likely to rip when being installed or during major weather events.